SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 Each email you send will have 2 main sender addresses:

 * The header from address is the one that appears in the From: field.
 The header from address includes one of your sending domains.
-* The bounce address appears in the Return-Path header and is used by mail software to return undeliverable mail and report on errors.
+* The bounce address appears in the `Return-Path` header and is used by mail software to return undeliverable mail and report on errors.

 By default, SparkPost uses a generic bounce domain for your email, such as *sparkpostmail.com*.
 In SparkPost, you can create custom bounce domains to control the branding of your emails more fully as well as to create a deliverability best practice known as SPF alignment.
 Creating a related bounce domain creates "relaxed alignment", which is good (e.g. mail.example.com and bounces.example.com), while setting up an existing sending domain as a bounce domain creates "strict alignment", which is even better (e.g. mail.example.com used as both).

 To do this, visit [the Sending Domains page](https://app.sparkpost.com/account/sending-domains) and either create a new domain or edit an existing sending domain.
 In either case, **you will need to edit DNS records to set up your bounce domain** (no other verification methods are available for bounce domain setup).
-Add the CNAME record with the provided value, click "Verify DNS Records" (DNS updates can take up to 24 hours to complete, but are usually available within an hour), and the domain will show up as ready for bounce (along with anything else it was already ready for).
+Add the CNAME record with the provided value, click "Verify DNS Records" (DNS updates can take up to 24 hours to complete, but are usually available within an hour), and the domain will show up as "Ready for: Bounce" (along with anything else it was already ready for).

 ![Domain DNS verification section](media/getting-started-sparkpost/domain-verification.png)

 ### Tracking Domain

-If you've left click-tracking turned on, SparkPost will wrap each link in your emails to add tracking information, replacing each URL with a tracking service URL using the generic SparkPost domain name: spgo.io.
+If you have click-tracking turned on, SparkPost will wrap each link in your emails to add tracking information, replacing each URL with a tracking service URL using the generic SparkPost domain name: spgo.io.
 You can create your own custom tracking domains from Account -> [Tracking Domains](https://app.sparkpost.com/account/tracking-domains) and also [through the API](https://developers.sparkpost.com/api/tracking-domains.html) and then assign them to be used with specific sending domains.
+You can assign a tracking domain to a sending domain [in the SparkPost app under Sending Domains](https://app.sparkpost.com/account/sending-domains).

 ## Reports, Analytics and Tracking